-GAWR OF Liftable Axle X GVWR of Vehicle Sum of GAWRs of All Axles
+GAWR OF Liftable Axle X

 The addition of spring applied parking brakes to the tag or pusher axle may be required depending on the final GVWR and GAWR's of the completed vehicle.
 Engineering analysis must be made to ensure that the service, emergency and parking brake capabilities equal or exceed those of the base vehicle.
 If not, performance tests will be required to ensure compliance to the requirements of FMVSS-121.